Website Strategy: 41 Call-to-Action Examples That People Love To Click

-Making Sure Your CTAs Work for Your Website
+Making Sure Your Call To Actions Work for Your Website

 If you’re in the business of sales, marketing or writing content with the purpose of generating leads, compelling call-to-actions (CTAs) define positive user experiences.
 Think about your content as a story and your customer as the protagonist: How can you guide the reader toward their happily ever after?
 What’s the easiest way to lure them in?